OUR PROGRAMS

 Thrive Mahoning Valley started with a collaborative project to support families relocating to the Mahoning Valley from Puerto Rico in the aftermath of Hurricanes Maria and Irma.
 Our team wanted a way for these families to have easy access to reliable resources and not have to worry about information being lost in translation.
 The project was initiated through the efforts of Justin Mondok and Christopher Colón, both alumni of the Raymond John Wean Foundation’s Emerging Leaders Program.
 The project received initial support from The Raymond John Wean Foundation’s Community Investment Grant Program.

-ThriveLink header (2)
+ThriveLink

 Newcomers

-NEWCOMERS NETWORK
+NEWCOMERS' NETWORK

 Convened by Thrive Mahoning Valley, this group is designed to be space for organizations working on repopulation, immigration, resettlement, etc. The group works collaboratively to address arising needs and advocate for the newcomer community.
 The group meets monthly at Thrive Mahoning Valley's office in Youngstown.
 We invite any community member or organization working with these populations to join us.
 Email Vicki@ThriveMV.org for more information....